-The practice's uptake for the cervical screening programme was 85%, which was in line with the CCG average of 85% and higher than the national average of 81%.
+The practice's uptake for the cervical screening programme was 84%, which was in line with the CCG average of 85% and higher than the national average of 81%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test and they ensured a female sample taker was available.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
+Rates of bowel screening were 65%, which was higher than the local average of 64% and the national average of 59%.
+Rates of breast cancer screening were 77%, which was also higher than the local and national average of 73%.
 There were systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)

 Childhood immunisation rates for the most common vaccinations given were higher than comparable CCG/ national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 95% to 98% (local average 95%-98%, national average 93%-95%).
-Rates for five year olds were 94%-100% of eligible children (local average 93%-98%, national average 87%-95%).
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 95% to 100% (local average 95%-98%, national average 93%-95%).
+Rates for five year olds were 90%-100% of eligible children (local average 93%-98%, national average 87%-95%).

 Patients had access to appropriate health assessments and checks.
-These included health checks for new patients and NHS health checks for patients aged 40 to 74.
+These included health checks for new patients and NHS health checks for patients aged 40-74.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.